abpframework/abp/docs/en/Getting-Started-Angular-Template.md

 Open your favorite browser and go to `localhost:4200` URL.
 Initial username is `admin` and password is `1q2w3E*`.

 The startup template includes the **identity management** and **tenant management** modules.
 Once you login, the Administration menu will be available where you can manage **tenants**, **roles**, **users** and their **permissions**.

+> We recommend [Visual Studio Code](https://code.visualstudio.com/) as the editor for the Angular project, but you are free to use your favorite editor.

 ### What's Next?